Zeugma4242/home-assistant.io/source/_integrations/go2rtc.markdown

 {% configuration %}
 debug_ui:
   required: false
   description: Enables the UI of the go2rtc, which helps debugging WebRTC issues.
-The `debug_ui` should only enabled during debugging as it will expose port 1984 without any authentication!
+The `debug_ui` should only be enabled during debugging as it will expose port 1984 without any authentication!
   default: false
   type: boolean
 url:
   required: false
-  description: The URL to the selfhosted [go2rtc](https://github.com/AlexxIT/go2rtc/) server
+  description: The URL to the self-hosted [go2rtc](https://github.com/AlexxIT/go2rtc/) server
   type: string
 {% endconfiguration %}